Our Organization's History

 Grand Lodge Logo

 In 1956, the organization officially changed its name from Daughters of Norway on the Pacific Coast (DNPC) to Daughters of Norway (DofN).
-Also, "death benefits" for older members ceased in the 1950's.
+Also, "death benefits" for older members ceased in the 1950s.
 This meant the Daughters of Norway was now strictly a cultural and social organization.

 Between 1985 and 2002, Daughters of Norway made several changes to modernize lodge operations.
 These included: streamlined the application process; dropped use of passwords; opened meetings to guests; added an Associate Member category; and changed the Døtre av Norge newsletter into a newspaper format with additional articles of cultural or historical interest.

-Since 1985, in response to a growing interest in the organization, the Grand Lodge of the Daughters of Norway has formed many new lodges in California, Nevada, Western Washington State, Iowa, Idaho, Minnesota, North Dakota and Oregon.
-In 2006, D of N broadened its base to the Midwest when Eva Nansen Lodge #46 of Des Moines, Iowa joined the organization.
+Since 1985, in response to a growing interest in the organization, the Grand Lodge of the Daughters of Norway has formed many new lodges in California, Nevada, Western WashingtonState, Iowa, Idaho, Minnesota, North Dakota, Oregon, and Nebraska.

 The following year, 2007, D of N continued to expand into new parts of the country with the institution of Helga Estby Lodge #47 in Mountain Home, Idaho.
-In 2009, three more lodges were founded: two in California - Elise Wærenskjold #48 of Roseville and Hulda Garborg #49 of Rainbow, and one in Washington - Freya #50 of Spokane.
+In 2009, three more lodges were founded, two in California; Elise Wærenskjold #48 of Roseville and Hulda Garborg #49 of Rainbow, and one in Washington, Freya #50 of Spokane.

 In Sept.
 2010, Pauline Fjelde #51, was founded in Minneapolis/St. Paul, Minnesota, in the place where the first Daughters of Norway (of the Midwest) began in 1897.
-Then Agnes Mathilde Wergeland lodge #52 was founded in Junction City, OR in 2011.
+Then Agnes Mathilde Wergeland Lodge #52 was founded in Junction City, OR, in 2011.

-With the help of Janna Armbruster, (Grand Lodge President 2016-2018), the latest lodge, Gudrid the Far-Traveler #56, was founded in Omaha, Nebraska in August 2023.
+Our latest lodges are Gudrid the Far-Traveler #56, founded in Omaha, Nebraska, in August 2023, and Ska∂i Lodge #57, founded in North Bend, Washington, in May 2025.
 Today, we have more than 1,700 members.